openrelik/openrelik.org/content/docs/key-concepts.md

 ### Additional Considerations

 * **Open-Source:** The platform is open-source, encouraging community contributions, transparency, and continuous improvement.
-* **Scalability:** The system is designed to scale efficiently, accommodating growing volumes of forensic data and user activity. data.
+* **Scalability:** The system is designed to scale efficiently, accommodating growing volumes of forensic data.